Configure Global Log Receiver

 -

-Select the endpoint thats applicable to your NewRelic account in the
+Select the endpoint that is applicable to your NewRelic account from the

 NewRelic Account Endpoint